elmortem/assetfinder/README.md

 ## Usage

-1. Open the Asset Finder window:
+1. Open the Asset Scout window:
-   - Go to `Window > Asset Finder`
+   - Go to `Window > Asset Scout`
 2. Drag & drop any asset you want to find references to
 3. Click "Find References" or wait for automatic search to begin
 4. Review the list of found references: